ipastusi/truststore-maven-plugin/README.md

 - X.509 certificates sent by HTTPS servers during TLS handshakes,
 - or X.509 certificates stored on disk - both PEM and DER formats are supported,
-- or X.509 certificates extracted from existing truststores stored on disk - truststores in both JKS and PKCS12 formats are supported,
+- or X.509 certificates extracted from existing truststores stored on disk - truststores in JKS, PKCS12 and BCFKS formats are supported,
 - or any combination of the above.

 Sample execution log for the plugin configured to generate truststore only using leaf certificate downloaded from